jdwiberg/Software-Engineer-Group-Sigma/README.md

 ## When you are going to do work
 Make a branch and do the work there:
-- git checkout -b feature/jake-UI
+- git checkout -b branch_name

 ## After doing your work
 - git add .